JustSmn/ai_tg_bot/README.md

 How to Use:
+1. Download the libraries:\
+`PS C:\Programming\qrbot> go mod download`
-1. Set the environment variables according to the bot and ai tokens:\
+2. Set the environment variables according to the bot and ai tokens:\
 `PS C:\Programming\ai-tg-bot> $env:TELEGRAM_TOKEN="tgBotToken"` \
 `PS C:\Programming\ai-tg-bot> $env:HUGGINGFACE_TOKEN="AiToken"` \
 (For windows)